-The scheme will deliver water to landholders in White Hills, Evandale, Relbia and the Nile Road area.
+The 4,685ML North Esk Irrigation Scheme has now been completed with commenced delivery of water on 18 January 2019.
+The scheme delivers water to 54 landholders in White Hills, Evandale, Relbia and the Nile Road area.

 The region produces some of the best poppy crops in the state as well as a multitude of fine wines.
 Small seed, cereal and fodder production is also popular in the region as well as traditional dryland livestock finishing.

-The scheme has the capacity to supply 4,685 ML of water over a 120-day delivery period on which the summer irrigation season is based.
+The scheme has been designed to supply 4,685 ML of water over a 120-day delivery period on which the summer irrigation season is based.

 In the North Esk Irrigation Scheme, a Farm Water Access Plan is required to cover all land that Tasmanian Irrigation water is applied and to all dams that are used to store Tasmanian Irrigation water.
 Click here for information on Farm Water Access Plans